ue bot icon

 You are your people—it is that simple.
 Whom you hire and promote is an obvious reflection of your own ability to judge talent and gauge cultural fit.
 When you lower the bar for one person, you lower it for everyone else.

 Unless you are a solo practitioner, you need to achieve success with and through other people.
-There is no magic formula on how to do this except to understand that people are individuals, and it is best to meet them where they are rather than try and turn them into what they are not.
+There is no magic formula for how to do this except to understand that people are individuals, and it is best to meet them where they are rather than try to turn them into what they are not.

 For another person to have a true connection with you, they need to feel like you care about what they have to say.
 No one likes being lectured.
 This does not mean that all opinions are created equal or that facts don’t matter.
 However, never discount how stubbornly someone will cling to a position if they feel attacked or threatened.